software-students-spring2025/0-git-practice-v2-aaqilap/README.md

 ## Why I Find It Interesting
 This article is interesting because it goes into depth of how AI is revolutionizing software development at Google.
 AI-powered tools assist in the following: code generation, debugging, and optimization which all allow developers to work more efficiently.
 In addition, AI now has the ability to predict and fix bugs before they occur which has the potential to drastically improve software reliability.
+This is especially interesting to note because it will change the way programmers approach their debugging techniques.
+With Google's high reputation, it will be interesting to see how big companies such as themselves progress in the next few years given progress in current time.